zelloptt/zello-ios-sdk-example/README.md

 ## Open the Xcode workspace

 Open the `ZelloSDKExampleApp.xcworkspace` project.
 This will launch the Zello SDK workspace, allowing you to build and run the project.

+## Connect Your Zello Work Network

+To utilize Zello’s SDK functionality, connect the example app to your Zello Work network:

+- Tap Connect in the upper-right corner of your screen.
+- Enter your username, password, and network name.

+Once signed in to Zello Work, you can send push-to-talk (PTT) messages to your direct contacts and channels.